mast-group/itemset-mining/README.md

 IIM: Interesting Itemset Miner [![Build Status](https://travis-ci.org/mast-group/itemset-mining.svg?branch=master)](https://travis-ci.org/mast-group/itemset-mining)
 ================

 IIM is a novel algorithm that mines the itemsets that are most interesting under a probablistic model of transactions.
+Our model is able to efficiently infer interesting itemsets directly from the transaction database.

 This is an implementation of the itemset miner from our paper:
 [*A Bayesian Network Model for Interesting Itemsets*](http://arxiv.org/abs/1510.04130)